CtrlK

 Workflow Clarity

-The workflow is clearly sequenced with explicit phases (Discovery → Validation → Completion), includes a validation checkpoint with an approval gate and revision loop, and has a hard gate preventing premature implementation.
-The Mermaid diagram makes the flow unambiguous with decision points and feedback loops.
+The multi-step workflow is clearly sequenced with explicit phases (Discovery → Validation → Completion), includes a validation checkpoint (user approval gate with revision loop), and has a hard gate preventing premature implementation.
+The mermaid diagram reinforces the sequence with clear decision points and feedback loops.

 3 / 3